-The risk calculation is based on assumptions and limitations from more granular sub-components (e.g., lLikelihood of lgnitionignition, Wildfire wildfire Consequencesconsequences, etc.).
-This model assumes all like equipment, vegetation, and other factors behave in the same manner under the expected conditions. -The models are limited by ability to fully adjust for combined mitigation affects.
+The risk calculation is based on assumptions and limitations from more granular sub-components (e.g., likelihood of ignition, wildfire consequences, etc.).
+This model assumes all like equipment, vegetation, and other factors behave in the same manner under the expected conditions.
+The models are limited by ability to fully adjust for combined mitigation affects.
 Additionally, areas that appear similarly on mapping and modeling often have great variation among sites.
 For example, the entry of the presence of Tier 3 HFTD designation may not reflect stretches of sparse vegetation or cleared ground under overhead equipment.

-- Description of the calculation procedure shown in the bow tie and high-level schematics Ignition or Wildfire Risk in the DIREXYON risk models is a multiplication of the Ignition Likelihood and Wildfire Consequence. - Description of how outputs will be characterized and presented (e.g., visualization) to decision makers
+• Description of the calculation procedure shown in the bow tie and high-level schematics Ignition or Wildfire Risk in the DIREXYON risk models is a multiplication of the Ignition Likelihood and Wildfire Consequence.

+Description of how outputs will be characterized and presented (e.g., visualization) to decision makers

-Ignition or Wildfire wildfire Risk risk in the DIREXYON models can be broken down into its two components (Ignition ignition Likelihood likelihood and Wildfire wildfire Consequence).
+Ignition or wildfire risk in the DIREXYON models can be broken down into its two components (ignition likelihood and wildfire consequence).